 To join a therapy group, you will first complete brief paperwork and meet with one of the counselors.

-The Counseling, Health and Wellness staff are available on-call during regular operation hours of the University as well as after hours.
+The Counseling Center staff are available on-call during regular operation hours of the University as well as after hours.

 In life-threatening emergencies, call 911.